 LIFE OF DANIEL

 Betts is from a family that has been trading gold for more than 250 years.
 After graduating from Nottingham University, Betts worked for Accenture Management Consultants until he joined the family business.
-As the oldest privately-owned gold bullion smelters and refiners in the UK, it was able to finance him for three years whilst he established Hummingbird Resources which listed in London in 2010.
+As the oldest privately-owned gold bullion smelters and refiners in the UK, the family was able to finance him for three years while he established Hummingbird Resources, which listed in London in 2010.